ibmw/allocine-dataset-scraper/README.md

 # AlloCine Dataset Scraper

-A scraper to fetch information about movies from Allociné.fr (http://www.allocine.fr/films) - a company which provides information on French cinema.
+A scraper to fetch information about movies from Allociné.fr - a company which provides information on French cinema.

-The script use http://www.allocine.fr/films webpage to retrieve data as a .csv file.
+The script use http://www.allocine.fr/films webpage to retrieve data as a .csv file saved in data directory.

 **Data Collected**